Several new stores open in new Charleston-area shopping center; 3 restaurants adding sites

 Also open are Bubbles Gift Shoppe and alcoholic beverage store Mill Creek Spirits, according to Mistina Chambers of Adams Property Group, which developed the shopping center.
 Mexican restaurant Agaves Cantina is expected to open soon.

-A Starbucks coffee shop is in the works along with yogurt and sushi venues.
+A Starbucks cafe is in the works along with yogurt and sushi venues.
 An outparcel could one day house a gas station as canopy plans have been making their way through the town's approval process.

 What's cooking?